1Zpresso K-Ultra: Grind Settings for Every Brew Method

 V60

 This is where the K-Ultra does its best work.
-The 9.3-micron resolution per click lets you find the exact sweet spot for each coffee, something a 12-clicks-per-turn grinder can't offer.
+Its fine resolution lets you find the exact sweet spot for each coffee, something a coarser-stepped grinder can't offer.

 Target brew time: 2:30 to 3:30 for a 15g dose with 250ml water.
 If it drains too fast and tastes sour, go 3–5 clicks finer.
 If it stalls and tastes bitter, go coarser.